nari-ne/HS_ftp/README.md

 === Generate data and fill up table: PASSED

-File name to dump database to: dmp_DB01.db
+File name to dump database to: demo.dump

 === Dump to file: PASSED

-- Disconnecting SQLite db...

 - Sign in to FTP server...
 Host: 127.0.0.1